Children and families

-The health visiting team duty helpline is available 9-5pm Monday - Friday 0208 770 5409 for any parent seeking support from their Health Visitor.
+The health visiting team duty helpline is available 9-5pm Monday - Friday 0208 770 5409 for any parent seeking support from the service.
 There is also a Facebook page offering updates of services available in the area and up to date health promotion information.
 Face to face contacts will also continue when appropriate including home visits and booked clinic appointments.
 We can also offer a virtual video contact, virtual introducing solids and a virtual infant feeding clinic.

-Alternatively there is an email address where enquiries from children, young people and families can be sent: firstname.lastname@example.org.
+Alternatively there is an email address email@example.com where enquiries from children, young people and families can be sent.
 This account is monitored Mon-Fri, 9am-4pm.
 There is also the School Nurse Instagram page “Sutton School Nursing Service” which is updated with health information, activities and signposting to other services.

 Domestic Abuse Services

-The drop-in sessions will be conducted with COVID-19 safety measures in place (observing social distancing; ensuring that hand washing facilities are available).
+The drop-in sessions are conducted with COVID-19 safety measures in place, i.e. observing social distancing; ensuring that hand washing facilities are available, etc.

 If you or anyone you know is experiencing domestic abuse, or if you are worried about your own behaviour, support is available.
-Contact Transform on 020 8092 7569 (Monday-Friday, 9am-5pm) or email email@example.com.
+Contact Transform on 020 8092 7569 (Monday-Friday, 9am-5pm) or email.